dojo/app/README.md

 Each method returns a promise for the respective item.
 If the item was not registered or could not be loaded, the promise is rejected.

-For `widgets`, it is possible for `app` to dynamically create widgets requested via `getWidget()` when the requested `id` has entry in the `defaultWidgetStore` with a `type` attribute that matches a registered `customElememt` name.

-**note:** dynamically creating widgets is *only* supported with the registered `defaultWidgetStore`, if there is no registered default store or the state record exists in a non default store the `widget` will not be created.
+Widgets may be created dynamically based on state in the default widget store.
+If the store contains an item for the requested `ID`, and that item has a `type` attribute that matches a registered custom element name, the requested widget will be created using the custom element factory.
+This only happens if there was no registered instance or factory for the requested `ID`.

 Besides accessing `app.defaultActionStore` or `app.defaultWidgetStore` you can use the `DEFAULT_ACTION_STORE` and `DEFAULT_WIDGET_STORE` symbols to get the respective default store: